Jaxville05-rgb/Foundation-for-Youth-Advancement-Clarity-and-Transformation-NGO/README.md

 # Foundation-for-Youth-Advancement-Clarity-and-Transformation-NGO
-An open-source repository documenting the mission, programs, and digital resources of an Educational NGO focused on improving access to quality learning.
+Official repository of the Foundation for Youth Advancement, Clarity and Transformation (F.A.C.T.) — an educational NGO empowering young people through learning, mentorship, and innovation.
 FACT Educational Foundation

 ## About